Cookies

 IETF, Fremont, California, United States

-Cookies are small pieces of data that a website sends to a visitor's web browser when they visit.
+Cookies are small pieces of data that a website stores in a visitor's web browser to preserve information between page requests and browsing sessions.

 According to our data, Cookies is the third most popular networking technology on the web.